 sqlite> SELECT load_extension('libgdal.so'); sqlite> SELECT load_extension('libspatialite.so'); sqlite> SELECT ogr_datasource_load_layers('poly.shp'); 1 sqlite> SELECT * FROM sqlite_master; table|poly|poly|0|CREATE VIRTUAL TABLE "poly" USING VirtualOGR('poly.shp', 0, 'poly')Refer to the SQLite SQL dialect for an overview of the capabilities of VirtualOGR tables.

 The SQLite driver supports creating new SQLite database files, or adding tables to existing ones.
-Note that a new database file cannot be created over an existing file.

-METADATA=yes/no: This can be used to avoid creating the geometry_columns and spatial_ref_sys tables in a new database.
+METADATA=YES/NO: This can be used to avoid creating the geometry_columns and spatial_ref_sys tables in a new database.
 By default these metadata tables are created when a new database is created.

 tables, which are a bit differ from the metadata used by this OGR driver and

 from OGC specifications.
-Implies METADATA=yes.
+Implies METADATA=YES.

 Please note: (Starting with GDAL 1.9.0) OGR must be linked against libspatialite in order to support insert/write on SpatiaLite; if not, read-only mode is enforced.